turingschool/launch-curriculum/module4/lessons/Week1/JavaScript.md

 ### Debugging in Javascript

-Debugging client-side and server-side JavaScript is a different beast than debugging Ruby.
+Debugging client-side and server-side JavaScript is a different beast than debugging C#.

-Because client-side JS is run entirely in the browser, the technique for troubleshooting broken code is more complicated than `binding.pry`.
-Luckily, modern browsers are aware of this and give us a collection of options for digging into your code.
+Because client-side JS is run entirely in the browser, the technique for troubleshooting broken code is more complicated than debugging in Visual Studio.
+Luckily, modern browsers provide a collection of options for digging into your code.

 #### 1. Developer Tools
-One of the first things you should familiarize yourself with when working with JavaScript (or HTML...or CSS...) are the dev tools.
+One of the first things you should familiarize yourself with when working with JavaScript (or HTML... or CSS...) are the dev tools.
 You can find a cool tutorial to dive deeper with [Code School's Discover-DevTools Tutorial.](http://discover-devtools.codeschool.com/) (Chapters 3 & 4 are particularly helpful)

 To open developer tools in Chrome:
--   Mac: `Cmd` + `Opt` + `i` (or `Cmd` + `Opt` + `j`)
+- Windows: `F12` or `Ctrl` + `Shift` + `C`
 - (or) Right click on the browser window and select `inspect`
--   (or) Select `View` in the navbar, then `Developer`, then `Developer Tools`
+- (or) Select `View` in the navbar, then `Developer`, then `Developer Tools`.

 When working with JavaScript, it is useful to keep your console open at all times to watch for errors and anything you've told your code to print out.
 Bringing us to...